-This page will provide information on how to access books from the Marietta College Library Catalog and OhioLINK, as well as how to understand the Library of Congress Classification system to find books.
+This page will provide information on how to access books from the Marietta College Library Catalog and OhioLINK Institutions, as well as how to understand the Library of Congress Classification system to find books.
 For more information or help finding research sources, stop by the Reference Desk, call us at 740-376-4543, or email us at library@marietta.edu

 Example research question: What role did immigrants play in the Union Army during the American Civil War?